arvikachristy/BattleShip/README.md

 ```

+##Output File and Assumptions
 The output will be displayed on output.txt and states all of the accomplished movements, missing shot or when it tries to shoot an unoccupied spot.
+**Assumption**:
+* Assuming if the user tries to move a boat to an occupied spot, it has to go back to initial spot since it's unavailable
+* Any points that're out of bounds will return an Out of bounds error